Victor-HZ/CSC207-Group-Project/README.md

 # Use Case:
 1. fetchActivity -> get events from APIs by the user input
 2. addActivity -> user chose which event to be added to their schedule
-3. deleteActivity -> user chose which event to be removed from their schedul
+3. deleteActivity -> user chose which event to be removed from their schedule
-3. createPlan -> create a new empty plan
+4. createPlan -> create a new empty plan
+5. deletePlan -> delete an unwanted plan.
-4. loadPlan -> load a plan from the database
+6. loadPlan -> load a plan from the database
-5. savePlan -> save the plan to external database
+7. savePlan -> save the plan to external database
-6. generateReport -> generate the final report
+8. generateReport -> generate the final report